IGNF/FLAIR/index.md

 <br/><br/><br/>

-## FLAIR #2 : texture and time from multimodal optical imagery for segmentic segmentation 🌍🌱🏠🌳➡️🛩️🛰️
+## FLAIR #2 : texture and time from multimodal optical imagery for semantic segmentation 🌍🌱🏠🌳➡️🛩️🛰️

 Challenge organized by IGN with the support of the <a href="https://cnes.fr/en"><b>CNES.</b></a>